cpdt/r2wraith/README.md

  - Default: `15`
  - Example: `countdown-length-seconds = 30`

-#### `mods-dir`
+#### `mods`

- - Path to a directory of mods to install on the server, relative to the config file.
+ - A list of paths to directories of mods to install on the server, relative to the config file.
- - Default: not set
+ - Default: `[]`
- - Example: `mods-dir = "/mods"`
+ - Example: `mods-dir = [ "mods/TeamShuffle", "mods/AutoBalance" ]`

+#### `logs-dir`

+ - A directory where game log files will be saved, relative to the config file.
+Each file will be named in the format `servername YYYY-MM-DD hh-mm-ss.txt`, and only the newest 5 log files will be kept around.
+ - Default: `"r2wraith-logs/servername"`
+ - Example: `logs-dir = "/server/logs/my-server"`

 #### `graphics-mode`

  - Allows enabling software rendering for true-headless dedicated servers.